Bacterial and Viral Rashes

 - On the third or fourth day of the illness, the child will develop a red rash on the face, which spreads rapidly and lasts about 7 days.

 - Once the disease begins, no medication treats measles.
 However, your doctor may offer treatments to care for cough, eye symptoms, and fever.
-Aspirin and aspirin-like products cannot be used as they can cause a life-threatening condition called Reye syndrome.
+Aspirin products cannot be used as they can cause a life-threatening condition called Reye syndrome.

 - Some children develop secondary bacterial infections of the middle ear, sinuses, lung and neck lymph nodes.
 These can be treated with antibiotics.

 - Children who have measles appear quite ill and are miserable, but the illness usually gets better without lasting ill effects within 7-10 days after symptoms started.